 To date, most research on contact examined the role of positive contact predominantly, and paid less attention to negative contact (Pettigrew & Tropp, 2006).
 However, negativity is also a part of intergroup contact experiences.
-In fact, negative experiences could be more strongly associated with outgroup prejudice and discrimination compared to positive contact (Barlow et al., 2012; Dhont & Van Hiel, 2009) but positive contact is more frequent than negative contact (Graf et al., 2014).
+Negative contact however could be more strongly associated with outgroup prejudice and discrimination compared to positive contact (Barlow et al., 2012; Dhont & Van Hiel, 2009) but positive contact is more frequent than negative contact (Graf et al., 2014).
 Thus, recent research on intergroup contact focuses on both positive and negative contact (Árnadóttir et al., 2018; Meleady et al., 2019; Reimer et al., 2018).
 The present research also takes into account the valence, positive and negative, of contact in motivating refugees’ return or leave intentions.
 We expect positive contact to be associated with reduced intentions to leave while negative contact would be associated with increased intentions to leave.

-Positive contact can motivate refuges to stay where they migrated, and deter their intentions to return their home country and /or move to another country.
+Positive contact can motivate refuges to stay where they migrated, and demotivate them from returning to their home country or move to another country.
 Positive contact is associated with several positive outcomes such as improved outgroup attitudes (e.g. Pettigrew & Tropp, 2011), reduced perceived discrimination (e.g. Dixon et al., 2010), reduced intergroup anxiety (Stephan, 2014).
 Taken together refugees who experience positive contact might feel more welcomed and motivated to stay.

 Migrating to a new country does not necessarily mean that the host society would be very welcoming.
 On the contrary, if migrants experience lots of negative contact with the dominant group members, this might influence their intentions to return to their home country.
-Negativity is something people seek to avoid.
 Indeed, research conducted among European immigrants in Britain showed that negative contact was related to both increased prejudice and future contact avoidance (Meleady & Forder, 2019).
 Other studies also reported that negative contact is associated with outgroup avoidance (e.g. Barlow et al., 2012).
 Daily hostile contact experiences with the people who have conflicting world views can be so high that people might decide or forced to confine their movement to their own communal areas as Dixon et al., (2020) showed in their study among Protestants and Catholics in Belfast.
-In more extreme cases they might decide to migrate altogether (Echterhoff et al., 2019).
+In more extreme cases, individuals might decide to migrate altogether (Echterhoff et al., 2019).
 Previous research on immigrants for example showed that Turks who had more negative experiences with Germans reported more willingness to return (e.g. Tezcan, 2019).
 We assume that this might also be the case for the Syrian refugees in Turkey.
-If the negative contact experiences with the majority group members are frequent and it is safe to return, then refugees can consider returning to their home country or might migrate to another country.
+If the negative contact with the majority group members are frequent and it is safe to return, then refugees can consider returning to their home country or might migrate to another country.

 Mediators Between Intergroup Contact and Migration Intentions Associations

-People are not willing to stay where they encounter high levels of negative contact experiences with others.
+People are not willing to stay where they regularly have negative contact with others.
 However, in contrast, those who experience positive contact are more likely to stay (Di Saint Pierre et al., 2015).
 But how can contact influence people’s migrations decisions?
 We hypothesize that three processes (i.e. pperceived discrimination, identification with the host society and life satisfaction) could explain the associations between intergroup contact and refugees’ intentions to return and migrate to other countries.